Location-Based Marketing, Geofencing, Geotargeting, and Geoconquesting Explained

 Location-based marketing is a direct marketing strategy that serves advertising or content based upon someone’s current or previous location.
-This allows marketers to make meaningful contact with their intended customer and improve the customer experience.
-Location-based marketing also goes by many names,such as hyperlocal advertising, geotargeting, geofencing, and location-based advertising.
+This allows marketers to make meaningful contact with their intended customers and improve the customer experience.
+Location-based marketing also goes by many names, such as hyperlocal advertising, geotargeting, geofencing, and location-based advertising.
 We’ll explain the differences below.

-Location-based marketing works when people opt-in to share their location with mobile apps on their smartphone.
-This location data is either used in real-time to serve an ad, location-based content, or push notification, or it must be matched to a real-world point-of-interest to create a historical audience segment for advertising at a later time.
+Location-based marketing works when people opt in to share their location with mobile apps on their smartphones.
+This location data is either used in real-time to serve an ad, location-based content, or push notification, or it must be matched to a real-world point of interest to create a historical audience segment for advertising at a later time.

 There are two primary reasons that location-based marketing has grown rapidly in popularity for advertisers.
 The first is how much time people spend looking at their mobile phones and browsing mobile apps.
 Advertisers like to reach people where they spend their time.

-The second reason is that the “cookie”, which advertising companies used to build audience segments when browsing online, doesn’t work in mobile apps.
+The second reason is that the “cookie,” which advertising companies use to build audience segments when browsing online, doesn’t work in mobile apps.
 Therefore, companies use current or historical location data of audiences to create behavioral segments, with location data functioning as the “cookie” for advertising in mobile apps.

 Examples of campaigns include: